inftylux/tageslaenge/README.md

 Interactive annual analysis of sunrise, sunset, and daylight duration

 ## 📌 Overview
-The Daylength App is an interactive Streamlit application that calculates sunrise, sunset, and daylength for every day of any selected year.
+The Daylength App is an interactive web application that calculates sunrise, sunset, and daylength for every day of any selected year and any known location on earth.
 It uses precise astronomical calculations (Astral library) and provides a multilingual user interface optimized for desktop and mobile devices.

 ---